cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 More often than not, find operations require post-processing the data that is found in the database.
-While entities' getter methods can take care of most of the virtual property generation or special data formatting, sometimes you need to change the data structure in a more fundamental way.
+While entities' getter methods can take care of most of the virtual field generation or special data formatting, sometimes you need to change the data structure in a more fundamental way.

 For those cases, the ``Query`` object offers the ``mapReduce()`` method, which